atom-community/prettier-config-atomic/README.md

 Or install `prettier` yourself in your `devDependencies`.

-If using `npm`, the prettier dependency is hosted automatically.
+If using `npm`, the prettier dependency is hoisted automatically.

 </details>